Walk-in bathtubs are a fantastic option for people who want to age comfortably at home, and maintain privacy and independence.

 Tub King Walk-in Tubs

 Whether you’re shopping around for your own economically-priced tub, or looking for a bathtub for elderly relatives that won’t break the bank, Tub King offers a small but versatile range that will suit you.

-You can buy a tub with a dual air and water massage system from as little as under $3,000.
-Tub King is a US-based manufacturer, so there’s none of the risks associated with buying a low-priced tub from overseas e-commerce companies like Alibaba.
+You can buy a tub with dual air and water massage system from as little as under $3,000.
+Tub King is a US-based manufacturer, so there are none of the risks associated with buying a low-priced tub from overseas e-commerce companies like Alibaba.

 Tub King has won the Best of Jacksonville award from the Chamber of Commerce 4 times since they began.
 They are accredited by the Better Business Bureau and received an A+ rating in July 2015.